February 2021 Novel Ideas: 19 Quick Lit Reviews

 I hope someday that I will be able to eat in her famed kitchen if just to have wine recommended by her mom and see her surrounded by the love of her kitchen family.

 This version is set in D.C. and the key characters are involved in politics.
 It feels very appropriate post-election.
 I loved seeing the connections back to Jane Austen’s original work.
-It’s probably one of my favorite retellings of this particular story.
+It’s probably one of my favorite retellings of this particular story and it’s a fun political fiction story.

 This is an incredible novel about the women of Smith College who went to help French war victims on the war front.
 The band of 15 women in this novel is based on the 18 real-life heroes of Smith College.